Exclusive - Liberian leader sees signs Ebola in decline but aid too slow

 GBARNGA Liberia International aid to battle the Ebola epidemic in Liberia is arriving too slowly, President Ellen Johnson Sirleaf said on Wednesday, though she said there were early signs that the outbreak in her West African country might be "in decline".

-On a tour of the villages of remote northern Liberia, Johnson Sirleaf told Reuters that she wanted to give her people hope that the virus could be beaten, though the World Health Organization (WHO) warned on Wednesday there was no evidence yet the epidemic was being brought under control.
+On a tour of the villages of remote northern Liberia, Johnson Sirleaf told Reuters that she wanted to give her people hope that the virus could be beaten, though the World Health Organization (WHO) said last week there were few indications of the epidemic being brought under control.

-The hemorrhagic fever, which has no proven cure, has killed nearly 3,900 people in four West African countries, from a total of more than 8,000 people infected.
-More than half the dead were in Liberia, where the healthcare system was still reeling from a devastating 1989-2003 civil war.
+The hemorrhagic fever, which has no proven cure, has killed more than 3,400 people in four West African countries.
+More than half of those were in Liberia, where the healthcare system was still reeling from a devastating 1989-2003 civil war.

-Johnson Sirleaf dismissed warnings from the WHO that as many as 20,000 people could be infected with Ebola by next month, saying that an education campaign was curbing traditional practices in Liberia that had helped to spread the highly contagious virus, such as washing the dead by hand.
+Johnson Sirleaf dismissed warnings from the WHO that as many as 20,000 people could be infected with Ebola in West Africa by November, saying that an education campaign was curbing traditional practices in Liberia that had helped to spread the highly contagious virus, such as washing the dead by hand.

 "We make a judgment by the number of people who are called to be carried to Ebola treatment centres, by the empty beds in the treatment centres, by the number of dead who have been buried, and all of those seem to be a bit in decline," she said in an interview.